Major Flag Football

 Defensive Rules

-- Only 1 defensive player may cross the line of scrimmage per play
+- Only one rusher may cross the line of scrimmage each play

 Pre-Snap Alignment

-All defensive players must line up at least 7 yards behind the line of scrimmage
+All defenders begin at least 7 yards off the line of scrimmage.

 Coach Involvement

-- No defensive coaches allowed on field during play
+- No defensive coaches on the field during the play

 Penalties & Infractions